 For accessing S3 based private repositories apt-transport-s3 should be used.
 Package providing this functionality is available in Ubuntu 15.04 and Debian Strech (currently Jessie+1).
 For information how to use it read docs on project website or read the man page (apt-transport-s3(8)).

-Other options like apt-s3 are also available to use.
-Please don’t enable website hosting option and use private as value for acl parameter.
+available to use.
+Please don’t enable website hosting option and use

-Install apt-transport-s3, apt-s3 or any other similar tool to enable s3:// transport in apt.
+apt-s3 or any other similar tool to

-It is recommended to setup separate user in Amazon IAM for publishing to S3.
-This user would have access only to one bucket for publishing and limited operations.
-Sample policy (change bucket to match you bucket name):
+It is recommended to setup separate user in Amazon IAM for publishing to

 {